smit4786/smit4786/README.md

 ## About ME!

-Lifelong Learner, specialized in MacOS and Windows including Application Development and Mobile Device Management.

-Software Developer primarily focussed on MacOS Systems Security and Automation.
+Software Developer primarily focussed on Unix Systems Security and Automation.
 Experience in Education, Finance, and other regulated sectors.

 Currently attending Ross School of Business in Detroit, MI.